KelumPerera/FolderDataGather/README.md

+# Getting a data from excelsheet with a list new file names and old file names. ( or Create new file names)

 # Gather file details of a given folder
 Gathering important file meta data for a given folder and its sub folders.